You don’t have to mask in here.

 Licensed for telehealth in Virginia (#0904014789).

-• Trained in Trauma-Informed Treatment
+Trained in Trauma-Informed Therapy

-• Trained in Neurodiversity-Affirming Treatment of Adults
+Trained in Neurodiversity-Affirming Treatment of Adults

-• I have 25 years of clinical experience working with women struggling with relationships that feel intense, unsteady and confusing.
 My approach to therapy is client-centered, trauma-informed, neurodiversity-affirming, and rooted in Attachment-Based Therapy, Client-Centered Therapy, Relational Therapy, and Psychodynamic Therapy.